Break the Bank

 A new puzzle (known as the "Master Puzzle") is shown to the team, w/the clues revealed one at a time.
 Each time a clue is revealed, it costs the team a number of their potential bank cards (3 of the clues cost 1 card apiece, 2 of them cost 2 cards, and the remaining clue costs 3; these placements are determined at random just before the bonus round is played).
 Once a team solves the puzzle, they win any remaining cards and go into the Prize Vault for the chance to break the bank.

-As in the first format, there are 40 bank cards to choose from, with each worth a prize or cash, except for two:
+There are now 40 bank cards to choose from.
+This time, each card is worth a prize or cash, except for two:

-• One is the "Bankrupt" card, which immediately ends the bonus round, if chosen, and costs the team whatever they had earned in that bonus round.
+• One is the "Bankrupt" card, which immediately ends the round and costs the team whatever they had earned in that bonus round (for this reason, teams were given the option to quit after each card was revealed).

 Winning teams on BtB remained on the show until they were defeated, broke the bank (following the mid-season format change), or reached/exceeded the $75,000 mark (whichever came first); any winnings in excess of the $75K limit were donated to the contestants' favorite charity by the production company.